 CMC was initially founded to offer education to women studying for their General Education Diploma.
 A few months later, the Transitional Housing Program was introduced for women without children in their care.
 After outgrowing the space in the original “building on stilts” location on 10th Street, CMC moved to its current location at 866 Fourth Avenue SE in 1993.

-The Center has grown from serving 15 people in its first year to serving nearly 450 people annually today.
+The Center has grown from serving 15 people in its first year to serving approximately 500 people annually today.
 Even as it has grown and evolved, the Catherine McAuley Center has stayed true to its core mission of offering hope and opportunity to individuals seeking to gain the knowledge and skills that will help them lead self-sufficient and fulfilling lives.